ExoticDG/.prtgn/README.md

 # .prtgn
-A file ProtoGen file extension!
+A Protogen file extension!
 Shortanable to .prtgn

 --------------------------------------------------